30 Best Things To Do In Uzbekistan

 Read more about Moynaq & The Ship Graveyard in the Karakalpakstan Travel Guide

-4. Eat Your Body Weight In Plov At The Plov Center In Tashkent
+4. Eat Your Body Weight In Plov At Besh Qozon In Tashkent

 The dish most ubiquitous with Central Asia is plov, a dish of rice fried in mutton fat, with carrots, garlic, and mutton and commonly including chickpeas and raisins.
 The best place to grab a plov?
-Head to the Central Asian Plov Center in Tashkent to get your bowl overfillith with plov.
+Head to Besh Qozon (formerly the Central Asian Plov Center) in Tashkent to get your bowl overfillith with plov.

 It’s recommended to arrive before noon if you’d like to see the plov chefs in action cooking up the Central Asian concoction in a giant Qazan.
 Looking for other great restaurant experiences in Tashkent?
 Check out my Best Restaurants in Tashkent post for more.